organicaudio/useful-code-snippets2/docs/spring/spring-boot.md

 ## helpful commands

 - `mvn spring-boot:run` compiles and run spring boot application in exploded form (from target directory)
--
+- To start a RestMock Server use the following [gist](https://gist.github.com/CrowdSalat/3a732442e96133595245af77dcc4fbb3) and start it with `spring run SpringRestMock.groovy`

 ## helpful tools

 - [HTTPie](https://httpie.org/) is easier than wget or curl.
 - [spring cli](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-cli.html) to quickly develop spring applications with groovy scripts.
 - [Spring initializr](https://start.spring.io/)
     - a website to scaffold spring projects
     - also a backing service
     - can be used as parent pom

 ## initiate example